pensive612/Adamin-Clone/README.md

 });
 ```

-Or you can do it in the html directly, if its only for 1 item:
+Or you can do it in the html directly, if you want to override individually:
 ```html
 <li data-clone="120" data-clone-cap='{"cloneCap":"200"}'>My item</li>
 ```